mkobuolys/flutter-design-patterns/assets/markdown/interpreter.md

 ### IExpression

 An interface which defines the _interpret()_ method to be implemented by the terminal and nonterminal expression classes.
-Dart language does not support the interface as a class type, so we define an interface by creating an abstract class and providing a method header (name, return type, parameters) without the default implementation.

 ```
-abstract class IExpression {
+abstract interface class IExpression {
   int interpret(ExpressionContext context);
 }
 ```